-Sony S2 features Honeycomb and two 5.5-inch displaysAlex Wagner - Deputy Managing Editor, News Desk
+Sony S2 features Honeycomb and two 5.5-inch displaysAlex Wagner - Editorial Director of News and Content

 Sony's rumored S1 tablet sports a pretty interesting design, especially compared to the sea of nondescript Honeycomb tablets that we've seen so far.
 A new leak claims that Sony's got an even more uniquely designed Android 3.0 device in the works that features two displays with a clamshell form factor.
 As you can see in the mockups above, the device, known internally as S2, sports a cylindrical look that opens up to reveal two 5.5-inch displays.
 Other specs include a Tegra 2 core, front and rear cameras, WiFi and 3G capabilities, and likely a skinned version of Honeycomb thanks to the device's interesting design.
 Sony plans to launch the S2 in the U.S. before the holidays for $699, although the sources of the leak say Sony still isn't sold on the S2, in part thanks to the a gap between the two screens that currently a bit too large.